 access HIV testing, treatment and care

-Can you show one or more evidence-based interventions that demonstrate how social protection supports HIVs testing, treatment and care for children in low and middle-income countries?
+Can you document an intervention that demonstrates how social protection supports HIV testing, treatment and care for children in low or middle-income countries?

-winners will also feature in international publications and be supported to present at global fora.
+Selected winners will be sponsored to present at high profile global events.

 In partnership with

 The Coalition for Children Affected by AIDS is a unique group of global donors, UN agencies, NGOs and independent experts working together to help children survive and thrive.
 This includes children and adolescents (aged 0-18 years) infected with HIV and AIDS; those at risk of infection; and children affected by the social and economic impacts of others close to them living with HIV.